 - Provisional patent applications are a great help for those who want to continue working on their invention.
 Describe what you have and file the application.
 Once you're done with the invention, file the nonprovisional patent application with any additional improvements.

 - Once you have filed a detailed provisional patent application, your invention can be marketed without the thought of losing your patent rights, thus creating cash flow for future inventions.

 - The application can preserve your future patent rights in the U.S. and abroad by establishing an earlier filing date.

 - A provisional patent application is a U.S. national application for a patent filed under USPTO.
 Focus on describing the invention as much as possible, and you won't have to worry so much about the formal requirements of a nonprovisional patent application.

 - Provisional patent applications require fewer formalities, so the focus is on the disclosure of the invention and not the manner of disclosure.

 In many situations, the invention you initially pictured will not be the same as the one you will patent.
 You can't describe everything because you don't have the invention completely finished.
 As you make improvements to your invention, you can file another provisional patent application or move to a nonprovisional application.

 You can file many provisional applications and then, within 12 months, file a nonprovisional application to claim priority back to each of the provisional patent applications.
 Provisional patent applications are ideal when you have something that could be protected but are continuing to work on it.

 If you need help with a provisional patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.